 Once the Crust is Cool, Make the Ganache Layer

 Place the dark chocolate in a small heatproof bowl.
 Bring the heavy cream just to a heavy boil over medium heat in a small, heavy-bottomed saucepan.
 Remove from heat and immediately pour over the chocolate, then place a heatproof plate over the bowl to create a makeshift lid.
 Let sit, undisturbed, for 5 minutes.

 Remove the plate.
 Whisk slowly but steadily until the ganache is thick, smooth, and shiny.
 Scrape the ganache into the cooled pie shell and spread evenly over its bottom and sides with an offset spatula.
 Place the shell in the freezer to set the ganache while making the filling.

 Position a rack in the center of the oven and preheat the oven to 375°F. Line a half sheet pan with parchment paper.

 Make the Pecan Pie Filling

-In a large bowl, mix together the C&H® Golden Brown Sugar, flour, and salt.
+In a large bowl, mix together the C&H® Light Brown Sugar, flour, and salt.
 Mix in the milk until combined.
 Mix in the eggs, one by one, adding the next egg only when the previous egg has been incorporated.
 Mix in the vinegar, vanilla, butter, and diced pecans.

 Place the ganache-coated pie crust on a parchment-lined half sheet pan and pour in the filling.
 Scatter the pecan halves on top.